Return to Fisheries Ecology & Enhancement Program page

 What CFEMM does – “Eyes on the Gulf”

-CFEMM is a leader in advancing electronic monitoring in the Gulf of Mexico commercial reef fish fishery in partnership with the fishing industry, management organizations, an EM equipment and software provider, and other stakeholders.
+CFEMM is the lead in advancing electronic monitoring in the Gulf of Mexico’s commercial reef fish fishery through strategic partnerships with the fishing industry, management organizations, an EM equipment and software provider, and various other stakeholders.

-CFEMM scientists and partner Waterinterface LLC analyze the collected data to demonstrate and improve the available technology and data products—including much-needed bycatch and discard data—for management of the valuable Gulf of Mexico Reef Fish Fishery.
-CFEMM scientists correlate their EM trip data with identifiers for other fisheries monitoring data from the same trips, including observer logs, dealer trip tickets, and biological sampling to augment datasets for management needs.
+CFEMM scientists analyze the collected data to demonstrate and improve the available technology and data products—including much-needed bycatch and discard data—for improving management of the valuable Gulf of Mexico Reef Fish Fishery.

 To learn more, see these CFEMM links: